borkh/mcbm-ring-reco/README.md

    plotted.
 Additionally, `data/sim_data` directory contains simulated data from the mRICH detector.
 That data was created using the CbmRoot framework.
 These images will also be fitted and the first <N_PLOTS> results will be plotted.
+   Set the `--silent` flag to only save the plots without showing them.

 4. To convert the trained model to ONNX format, run the following command:
    ```